Graduate Policies

 2. Graduate nursing students in any year of their program should be encouraged and facilitated to attend local, provincial, and national nursing conferences as well as interprofessional conferences as appropriate to their academic and career development.

 3. Depending on the courses involved, academic and clinical equivalence of conference time should be considered, based on student’s progress in course work and a minimum 80% grade attained through all course work prior to the conference.
-NP students may elect to replace 8 hours of clinical time to attend a conference during one of the clinical courses.

 4. The following procedures must be followed: